tschikarski/shibboleth/Documentation/Configuration/MappingConfigurationFile/Index.rst

 Mapping Configuration File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Under /typo3conf/ext/shibboleth/res/sample-config.txt you find a sample config file.
+Under ``/typo3conf/ext/shibboleth/res/sample-config.txt`` you find a sample config file.
+It makes use of the Typoscript parser to achieve maximum flexibility.
 To better understand, what it does, let's examine it's structure.

 ::